Joel-Ipe-Samuel/Final-Project-SER/README.md

 Always run Main.py file, even if changes are made to other files.

+Include .env file in code directory.

 Datasets should be downloaded and kept in a folder called "Datasets", in the same code directory.
 Link to datasets are given here ->

+If any changes to code are needed, commit the file over.